evanbergeron/lockfree-bdd/index.md

 Since the pointers to lo and hi lead to another location in this data structure, we've effectively embedded the directed graphs directly into the hash tables.

 Note that the bdd_ptr_packed structs are inlined.
 This is done with the intent of reducing memory accesses.
 Our bdd_apply function needs to know the id of the two children nodes.
 These structs contain the varids, so we avoid an additional dereference of a value that's likely to be a cache miss.

 These hash tables support essentially one operation: lookup_or_insert.
 This is a combined find and put, essentially.
 We hash the key and linearly probe across using compare and swap.
 If we find the key we're looking for, we atomically increment the refcount.
 If we find an empty space, we insert here.

+### The Request Table

+Designing an efficient request table turned out to be pretty tricky.
+In a typical use case, our BDD combination function is called repeatedly in quick succession.
+Each of these invocation needs a fresh request table.
+Calling malloc and free to create a new request table is prohibitively expensive, so we needed a way to get a constant-time delete_all operation.

+To support this operation, we introduced a version counter.
+Each element in the table stores its version number.
+Our delete_all operation simply increments the version counter.

+Our final implementation maintains an array and hash table for each variable id.
+The array stores result nodes which will eventually be forwarded into the unique table.
+The hash table's key are (f, g, h) triples.
+The values are the index into the aforementioned array.

+All of these data structures are accessed in parallel by multiple threads.
+The array supports lock-free atomic updates and resizing.
+The hash table uses fine-grained locking with an open-addressing, linear probing scheme.

 ## Results